Wedding Gift Ideas for Second Marriages or for Older Couples

 How to Approach Gift Giving for Second Marriages and Older Couples

 Many weddings are not the first one for either or both members of the couple.
 According to a Wall Street Journal article from Sept 20, 2011, 19 percent of marriages in 2008 were second marriages (almost 1 in 5).
 However, the traditional advice about wedding gifts always seems to assume that the couple is getting married for the first time and setting up their household together.
 Many first time couples have registries, so the strategy for gift giving is easier, though I do think it's very nice to consider going off registry and getting a creative gift.
-But for second, or third, or fourth, marriages, gift giving is sometimes uncharted territory.
+But for second, third, or fourth marriages, gift giving is sometimes uncharted territory.

 There are a few questions I think are important to ask before deciding what approach you want to take with your gift giving:

 - Joint residence: Does the couple live together, or do they plan on living together?
 This may seem like an odd question, but I know multiple older couples (including some in my family) who did not live together even after they got married.
 If this is the case, strongly consider giving an experience-oriented gift.

 - Children: Does the couple (or either member of the couple) have children?
 Even if they do, you don't necessarily need to include their children in their gift, but it's worth considering, especially if you think it would mean a lot to them to have a gift that would involve their children.
 If you want to involve children, consider a family-oriented gift.

 - Homebodies: Do they like to stay at home a lot?
 For some second marriages, or older couples, they may really want to settle in to a home together in a way maybe they didn't in their first marriage.
 In this case, it can often make sense (assuming they are living together) to get them something nice for their home.
 For these types of couples, consider a home-oriented gift.